benjaminjackman/looty/README.md

 ## Developer Log
-2014.03.12 -- Worked on updating documentation, probably should have done that before the alpha post 2014.03.11 -- Released Alpha 0.1.1 and published link to it on reddit.
+2014.03.12  -- [DEMO]     Working on abstracting on chrome specific parts so that a demo page can be made 2014.03.12  -- [DOCS]     Worked on updating documentation, probably should have done that before the alpha post 2014.03.11  -- [RELEASE] Released Alpha 0.1.1 and published link to it on reddit.

 ##Todo